Home » Main Course » Middle Eastern Bowls with Spiced Beef

 My love of bowls started over 20 years ago when I started getting burrito bowls at Chipotle.
 After that, I started turning my meals into bowls whenever I could.

-There used to be a place in Annandale, Virginia where I would order a plate that came with rice, kabobs, and grilled vegetables, and for an additional charge, you could get extra sides to go with it like cucumber yogurt sauce, salad shirazi, hummus, and their spicy green hot sauce.
+There used to be a place in Annandale, Virginia called Duke Kabob, where I would get a plate that came with rice, kabobs, and grilled veggies, and you could buy extras like: cucumber yogurt sauce, salad shirazi, hummus, and their spicy green hot sauce.

 I, of course, would buy them all.
 My husband would give me the arched eyebrows that say, “Do you really need all of those?”
 Yes.
 Yes I did.